YASHxK1/my_other_projects/other projects/Script/batch_script_readme.md

 ## Notes
 - Running `start.bat` directly will cause an **infinite loop** of opening new command windows.
 It is recommended to only run it through `mainscript.bat`.
-- Modify the GitHub release URLs in `mainscript.bat` as per your project requirements.
+- Modify the URLs in `mainscript.bat` as per your project requirements.
-- Administrator privileges may be required if creating folders in restricted directories.

 ---

 ## Example Workflow
 1. Run `mainscript.bat`.
-2. A new folder is created on the Desktop with subfolders.
-3. GitHub release pages open automatically.
+2. start.bat will be downloded automatically.
 4. After 5 seconds, additional batch files (`start.bat`, `start (1).bat`, and `start (2).bat`) are executed.

 ---